esizikova/introCV-spring2022/index.md

   Source: <a href="https://www.di.ens.fr/willow/research/inpainting/">Willow</a>
 </p>

-Course webpage for the NYU Spring 2022 Course: Introduction to Computer Vision.
+Course webpage for the NYU Spring 2022 Course Special Topics in Data Science, DS-GA 3001.003/.004 (Introduction to Computer Vision).
 This course is aims to cover a broad topics in computer vision, and is *not* primarily a deep learning course.
 We will covert topics in traditional computer vision such as camera geometry, image formation, segmentation, object recognition, classification, and detection (see [Syllabus](#Syllabus)).

-Special Topics in Data Science, DS-GA 3001.003/.004

 ### Logistics